McCatony/Yolov5_ROS/README.md

-# Yolov5 Minimal Node for ROS-Noetic
+# Yolov5 Simplified Node for ROS-Noetic
 It's a simplified version of https://github.com/mats-robotics/yolov5_ros

 It just publishes Object type by String type, so you can use string type in your control source code.